Gulliver's Travels

 .......Gulliver learns that the island–which is 4½ miles wide, 300 yards thick, and 7,737 yards in circumference–is called Laputa.
 The Laputians navigate their island by means of a lodestone, a magnetic rock with the ability to attract and repel.
 By manipulating the stone, they can raise and lower the island or make it move horizontally in any direction.

-.......The resident of Laputa spend their time doing theoretical mathematics and playing music.
+.......The residents of Laputa spend their time doing theoretical mathematics and playing music.
 Their language is based entirely on these two disciplines.
 "If they would, for example, praise the beauty of a woman, or any other animal, they describe it by rhombs, circles, parallelograms, ellipses, and other geometrical terms, or by words of art drawn from music," Gulliver says.
 However, they despise practical geometry.
 Consequently, their homes are poorly built, having not a single right angle.
-They are quick to put for their opinions about politics and public affairs even though, as in Europe, mathematicians have little knowledge of such matters.
-All of the residents of Laputa live in constant fear that the earth and their island will one day crash into the sun–or that the sun will burn out, resulting in destruction of everything that depends on its light.
+They are quick to put forth their opinions about politics and public affairs even though, as in Europe, mathematicians have little knowledge of such matters.
+All of the residents of Laputa live in constant fear that the earth and their island will one day crash into the sun—or that the sun will burn out, resulting in destruction of everything that depends on its light.

-.......After requesting to leave the island, Gulliver is lowered to the continent of Balnibari and enters its metropolis, Lagado, where the crops are poorly managed, people wear ragged clothing, and the houses are in bad condition–except for the house of the governor of Lagado.
+.......After requesting to leave the island, Gulliver is lowered to the continent of Balnibari and enters its metropolis, Lagado, where the crops are poorly managed, people wear ragged clothing, and the houses are in bad condition—except for the house of the governor of Lagado.
 He tells Gulliver that 40 years before, some Lagado residents visited Laputa and came away with a smattering of mathematics that caused them to undertake bold scientific projects and other heady enterprises.
 They even built an academy in which to carry out their projects.
 Now every town in Balnibari has an academy, and the people spend most of their time conducting experiments.
-For example, at the Academy of Lagado, scientists are attempting to do the following: extract sunbeams from cucumbers, turn human feces back into food, erect buildings from the roof down, plow farmland with pigs, make marbles soft enough to stuff pillows and pincushions, breed sheep whose entire bodies are bald, and have students learn mathematics by swallowing wafers on which formulas are written.
+For example, at the Academy of Lagado, scientists are attempting to extract sunbeams from cucumbers, turn human feces back into food, erect buildings from the roof down, plow farmland with pigs, make marbles soft enough to stuff pillows and pincushions, breed sheep whose entire bodies are bald, and have students learn mathematics by swallowing wafers on which formulas are written.

 .......So absorbed in these enterprises are the inhabitants that they avoid taking part in almost all other activities.